PatrickHuembeli/QML-Course-UPC-2019/README.md

 **Pytorch and Colab**
-The following [link](https://colab.research.google.com/drive/1_pmKbc_sN32TMHSXotBug-QqJAHkT9-s) provides a Colab file that helps you set up everything on Colab for pytorch.
-You will be able to access your data on your google drive and install python packages like pytorch.
+The following [link](https://drive.google.com/file/d/1Ppzwrb8yCDe7yF_OXJql-ygCeVOKxcs4/view?usp=sharing) provides a Colab file that helps you set up everything on Colab for pytorch and the how to load files on Colab.

-This file will help you set up the first neural network that classifies Ising configurations according to their phases, like in this [publication](https://arxiv.org/pdf/1605.01735.pdf).
-The data for this can be found on https://github.com/carrasqu/data_nature_phy_paper, which is the author's GitHub page. **This is not homework.
-This file just provides an example how to set up everything.
-But for those interested we recommend to reproduce the [paper](https://arxiv.org/pdf/1605.01735.pdf)**

 Don't forget to activate the GPUs/TPUs (Go to Edit and then notebook settings) when using keras or pytorch.
 Beware: TPUs work only with tensorflow and keras.